jjak0b/ansible_farm/docs/roles/init_vm_connection.md

 init_vm_connection
 =========

-Ensure to add the VM definition as ansible inventory host, suck that:
+Ensure to add the VM definition as ansible inventory host, such that:

 - Its inventory hostname is `"{{ vm.metadata.name }}"`
 - it's a member of the following groups:
   - `vms`